halledevlin/halledevlin.github.io/GIAH/giah_2_2.md

 <p>
 </p>
 Last weekend I moved a horse for a friend, from my neighbor's farm to one just a few roads over.
 The horse was a big, older gelding named Logan.
-Logan looked like he was once a beautiful, powerful beast, with a long, thick neck, still-bulky shoulders and strong legs.
+Logan looked like a once-powerful beast, with a long, thick neck, still-bulky shoulders and strong legs.
 The sort of horse people would have stopped to watch in awe as he thundered by, galloping and bucking in the joy of his strength.

 But that was not the Logan I met.
 Somewhere along the way, long before he'd come to my neighbor's farm, Logan had lost an eye.